 - Items may not be attached to any structures in the facility including columns, walls, floors, etc…

 - Promotional giveaways are strictly prohibited.
 Only literature pertaining to the college or university is permitted.
 If you are not sure if an item is acceptable, please ask the NACAC representative onsite.
-The following are examples of prohibited materials include: keychains, water bottles, t-shirts, pennants, bags, and food/candy.
+The following are examples of prohibited materials: Keychains, Water bottles, T-shirts, Pennants, Food/Candy, Bags.
 Pens are acceptable.

 - In order to ensure all attendees and exhibitors have a positive experience, please notify the NACAC representative at the information booth if you encounter solicitors or any unauthorized activity.

 - Complete the exhibitor evaluation after the fair.
 A link to the online survey will be emailed to the primary contact of your institution.

 Failure to adhere to these guidelines will result in your institution being asked to vacate your booth and the National College Fair.
 Colleges and universities exhibiting at NACAC National College Fairs are expected to adhere to NACAC’s Statement of Principles of Good Practice (SPGP).